‘Rife’ cocaine use reported in U.K. Parliament — just as Boris Johnson announces crackdown on drug crime

 Under Johnson’s new plan, more officers will be sent onto the streets to tackle crime, and drug users will be encouraged to visit rehabilitation facilities.
 Offenders may also have their passports and driver’s licenses revoked, Sky News reported.

-“I take the view that it’s a long time really since you’ve heard a government say that drugs, class A drugs, are bad, bad for society, bad for opportunity, bad for kids growing up in this country,” Johnson said.
+“I take the view that it’s a long time really since you’ve heard a government say that drugs, Class A drugs, are bad, bad for society, bad for opportunity, bad for kids growing up in this country,” Johnson said.

 This is not the first time Hoyle has expressed concern that drug use may be taking place within Parliament.
 “It’s not just drink we’ve got to catch out, there is a drug problem,” he said in 2019 as he geared up to replace John Bercow as speaker of the House of Commons.